 What is an add-on?

-In simple words, the word add-on means adding something new or an additional feature which increases the amount of the item to which it is added.
+In simple words, the word add-on means adding something new or an additional feature that increases the amount of the item to which it is added.

-Add-ons are the allocation or allotment of anything new or new commodities by the developers of companies that are demanded by the consumers and public.
+Add-ons are the allocation or allotment of anything new or new commodities by the developers of companies that are demanded by the consumers and the public.
 Those commodities or goods are not present in the stock of the company and they made those commodities when the consumer demands them.
-You can also utilize add-ons for some other works like fund new or keep going projects, pay for extensions, and to raise cash for your company.
+You can also utilize add-ons for some other works like funding new or keep-going projects, paying for extensions, and raising cash for your company.

 With the help of add-ons, raise money and improve the worth of the companies.
-However, sometimes they weaken existing shares of companies so use it conscientiously.
+However, sometimes they weaken existing shares of companies so use them conscientiously.
 Add-ons are also called secondary offers.

 When a company provides extra stock shares, existing investors hold a smaller stake in the company same as they did before the add-on.
 Suppose, a company at first provides 300,000 shares to the public, and one person purchases 30,000 shares.
 In this way, this person will become the owner of 10% of the stock of the company.
 The company later supplied another 40,000 extra shares, but if that person does not purchase those extra shares, his ownership will reduce from 10% to 8%.
 This can be called dilution.

 There is a method to estimate the incomes of the companies per share.
 When there is an increase in the shares of a company, the earnings of the company are not improved.
 Then this will lead to a decline in the earnings with every share.
 This decline in earnings will lead to a fall in the stock rate.
 However, using add-ons will not every time lead to a reduction in stock, especially when the company is very popular.